Covid: Dutch go into Christmas lockdown over Omicron wave

 Published

-Non-essential shops, schools, bars, restaurants and other public venues will be closed until at least mid-January.
+Non-essential shops, schools, bars and other public venues have been closed until at least 14 January.Full Article

 Published

-Non-essential shops, schools, bars, restaurants and other public venues will be closed until at least mid-January.
+Non-essential shops, schools, bars and other public venues have been closed until at least 14 January.Full Article

+Nations across Europe moved to reimpose tougher measures to stem a new wave of Covid-19 infections spurred by the highly..

 Watch VideoThe new Omicron coronavirus mutant speeding around the world may bring another wave of chaos, threatening to further..